okta/okta-signin-widget/playground/README.md

 ],
 ```

-Why the value is a List instead of a single String?
-Well, this is the poor man's solution to dynamic responses.
+You may wonder why the value is a List instead of a single String?
+Well, this is the poor man's solution for providing dynamic responses.
-It means you got different API response depends on the number of times you hit the URL.
+It means that you get different API response every time you hit the URL.

 ```
 index = (number of times - 1) `mod` (size of mock data array)